Skip to main content

 Testosterone Replacement Therapy for Men

 To maintain the body’s natural testosterone production and preserve fertility, additional medications are often integrated.
-Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.

 The conversion of testosterone into estrogen, a natural process, can sometimes lead to undesirable side effects such as gynecomastia or water retention.
 To mitigate this, an aromatase inhibitor like Anastrozole is often prescribed as a twice-weekly oral tablet, preventing excessive estrogen conversion.
 In some cases, Enclomiphene may be included to specifically support LH and FSH levels, further promoting endogenous testosterone synthesis.
 This multi-component approach requires precise dosing, which compounding pharmacies can readily provide.